What is Sjögren's syndrome?

-Sjögren's syndrome occurs when a person's normally protective immune system attacks her/his body and destroys moisture-producing glands, including salivary (saliva-producing) glands and lacrimal (tear-producing) glands.
-The lungs, bowel, and other organs may be affected, but relatively less often.
+Sjögren's syndrome occurs when a person's normally protective immune system attacks her/his body and damages moisture-producing glands, including salivary (saliva-producing) glands and lacrimal (tear-producing) glands.
+The lungs, bowel, and other organs may rarely be affected.

 Sjögren's syndrome is named after the Swedish eye doctor, Henrik Sjogren, who first described the condition.

 Sjögren’s syndrome is characterized by dry eyes and mouth.
 In some patients, the parotid glands may become visibly enlarged.

 Sjögren's syndrome occurs in two basic forms:

 - Primary Sjögren's syndrome – not associated with any other illness

 - Secondary Sjögren's syndrome –symptoms develop in the presence of another autoimmune disease such as rheumatoid arthritis, systemic lupus erythematosus, or psoriatic arthritis